 Prepare for your visit

-We are delighted to welcome you backBook your tickets now, for a day out 1,400 years in the making.
-Kids Go Free until 31 October 2021 (T&Cs apply).
+2021 - the perfect time to rediscover Canterbury Cathedral!Get ready for a day out 1,400 years in the making!
+Kids Go Free until 31 October 2022 (T&Cs apply)

 Download a free guide